inno-devops-labs/F23-core-course-labs/app_python/README.md

 The GitHub Actions pipeline is as follows:

-1. Check for security issues using Snyk.
+1. Check for volnerabilities in the dependencies using Snyk.
 2. Run unit tests.
 3. If the furst two jobs are sucessfull, build and publish the Docker image.